Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Geography/Baedoor_Continent/Kaer.md

 - Hvernom Forest `northern forest`
 - Marane Forest `southern side of southern forest`
 - Rivers
+  - Neverat `through Hvernom forest`
   - Saroma `one going through Atakil`
   - Roisuri `one going near Cataris towards in between Phyr and Bristeldir`
   - Lahar `one going from Dahegriz and into the sea near Carion`
+  - Dekhaz `river out of Har mountains, flowing into Mavsvi on delta`
-  - Hevter `river south of Neghdit`
+  - Hevter `river south of Neghdit` (not on map)
-  - Namarit `river near Moricur, flowing into Mavsvi close to delta widening`
+  - Namarit `river near Moricur, flowing into Mavsvi close to delta widening` (not on map)
-  - Gedet `river out of Har mountains, flowing into Mavsvi on delta`
+  - Gedet `river flowing through Sekhra` (not on map)
+- Small Islands
+  - Kaerian Chain
+    - Tavit `west`
+    - Ehaet `east`
+  - Kehtic Chain
+    - Anasakh `south`
+    - Veneis `north`
+  - Eastern Chain
+    - Uktir `the northest one`
+    - Manel `small, south of Uktir`
+    - Asladil `southest, near Sanaran`
 - Mesaul Mountains `west range on Kacari`
 - Lemeris Mountains `east range on Kacari`
 - Dair River `the river going south of Temple, out of Mesaul`
+- Oin Forest `forest south of Roda`

 ### General Naming Schemes
 - Kehts